Essenceia/blake2_asic/README.md

 ```
 make debug
 ```
-If this is sucessful openOCD will start a GDB server.
+If this is successful openOCD will start a GDB server.
 To start a new GDB session connected to this server :
 ```
 make gdb